About study programmes

 The students have to attend only about 20 lecture hours per week.

 The undergraduate study ends when all mandatory courses are completed and 180 ECTS credits are collected.
-The work on the bachelor thesis, which must be publicly defended, contributes with 12 ECTS credits.

 Rules of study